 Loan Collections During & Post Covid-19

-Many reports and discussions with Bank/NBFC heads have highlighted that Lenders are expecting their Retail and SME Portfolio NPA to increase by 300-500 basis points which is changing day to day basis.
+Many reports and discussions with Bank/NBFC heads have highlighted that Lenders are expecting their Retail and SME Portfolio NPA to increase by 300-500 basis points which are changing day to day basis.

 Loan Monitoring is not specific to the post-CoVID-19 era but we see its relevance increasing during this pandemic.